ldeck/nix-home/README.md

 All personalised configuration is loaded from all your `~/.me.d/*.nix` files.
 You can split out your personalised configuration in any .nix files you like in that directory.

+### macOS apps ###

+A list of macOS desktop apps are available to enable in [lib/defaults/apps/macOS](lib/defaults/apps/macOS).

+An example of enabling or customising one:

+    #~/.me.d/apps.nix
+    {}:
+    {
+      macOS.apps.authy.enable = true;
+    }

+Other customisable options are available for the version and sha256, should you wish to manage the version updates separately.

 # Caveats

 Since we do not install home-manager, you need to let home-manager